California Courts of Appeal: History

-The California Constitution originally made the Supreme Court the only appellate court for the whole state.
+The California Constitution originally made the state Supreme Court the only appellate court for the whole state.
 As the state's population skyrocketed during the 19th century, the Supreme Court was expanded from three to seven justices, and then the Court began hearing the majority of appeals in three-justice panels.
 The Court became so overloaded that it frequently issued summary dispositions in minor cases, meaning that it was merely saying "affirmed" or "reversed" without saying why.
 The state's second Constitution, enacted in 1879, halted that practice by expressly requiring the Court to issue every dispositive decision in writing "with reasons stated."
 In 1885, the Legislature authorized the Supreme Court to appoint three commissioners to help with its work, and then authorized two more commissioners in 1889.
 Despite implementing all these measures, the Supreme Court was no longer able to keep up with the state's rapidly growing appellate caseload by the end of the 19th century.
 In 1899, the Legislature proposed a constitutional amendment to create what were then called the District Courts of Appeal, but in 1900, only 47 percent of the electorate voted "yes" and the amendment failed to pass.
 In 1903, the Legislature tried again, and on November 8, 1904, the electorate adopted the amendment with 72 percent voting in favor.

 The District Courts of Appeal originally consisted of three appellate districts, headquartered in San Francisco, Los Angeles, and Sacramento, with three justices each.
 These first nine justices were appointed by Governor George Pardee.
 Each district was assigned an ordinal number (i.e., first, second, and third).
 The first nine justices included the five members of the Supreme Court Commission, which had been simultaneously abolished by the same constitutional amendment.
 The original nine justices of the District Courts of Appeal took office on April 10, 1905.
 The original terms were staggered, but starting with the 1906 election all justices ran for 12-year terms.